 It is strange, and sad, to me how often these days people interrupt each other and talk over one another.
-I would agree that a picture is worth a thousand words, but a word can also have a thousand meanings itself, and if you value the words you speak as having meaning I don’t see the need to let them gush out like vomit; If a man is thirsty you do not spray him with a fire hose, you give him a glass of water.
+I would agree that a picture is worth a thousand words, but a word can also have a thousand meanings itself, and if you value the words you speak as having meaning you would listen to the words of others with equal intent to the ones you speak.

 This Doesn’t make sense.